updated over 1 year ago

 Some of the most popular companies that operate to this destination are Ryanair, Vueling, EasyJet coming from Europe and Jetblue coming from the US directly.

-Upon arrival at Ibiza International Airport using public transportation to get to your destination is the best way to go since buses run every hour and price ranges from $2 to $5.
+Upon arrival at Ibiza International Airport using public transportation to get to your destination is the best way to go since buses run every hour and price ranges from $2 to $5. are available from $30.

 - From Valencia with 3 and a half hour voyage, tickets start at $68 per passenger.